Chris-Fr-C/vibooexample/README.md

 In production instead of just copying the data into the docker image, we would be using proper packaging (through pantsbuild, or setup build for instance).

 We could also add a layer of abstraction to the data fetching to separate concerns..

+Finally we should connect our service to [prometheus](https://github.com/prometheus/prometheus) to have real time metrics.